 With two weeks left before we closed on the house, we learned that Sean’s Dad had bladder and possibly prostate cancer.
 So we quickly pivoted, wrapped up as much of my Dad’s estate as we could and we took off to Phoenix to be with Sean’s parents.
 What we’ve learned is that his prognosis is better than we expected but there’s still a long road of fighting cancer ahead.

-So for the second time in 6-months we moved everything we own from a storage unit in Denver to a storage unit in Durango, so that we can live in Telluride Colorado for the next 9-months.
+So for the second time in 6-months, we moved everything we own from a storage unit in Denver to a storage unit in Durango, so that we can live in Telluride Colorado for the next 9-months.
 We are beyond excited but so much has happened that it feels a bit like our trip ended.
 We are so lucky to have had the time to spend on my Dad’s estate and Sean’s family.
-We are blessed and truly lucky to be living our lives on our terms again.
-We are back to the place where, if we don’t like what’s happening we stop and change it.
+We are blessed and fortunate to be living our lives on our terms again.
+We are back to the place where, if we don’t like what’s happening, we stop and change it.

 It’s the lack of relationship that I miss both with my Dad and Jaz.
 Having other “parents’” in my life just doesn’t provide the same level of comfort and security.
 The same for dogs.
 There are many other dogs that I love spending time with but none that I have a relationship with which seems so strange.